Izen78/Environmental_Wheat_Data_Analysis/README.md

 # Data Fusion and Machine Learning for Enhanced Variety Trial Analysis

+**DATA7903 Project Report can be found in the Releases section or "DATA7903/Final Report.docx" which goes through entire project and its implementations!**

 ## Climate Change and Environmental Influences on Wheat Growth

-**DATA7903 Project Report can be found in DATA7903/Final Report.docx which goes through entire project and its implementations!**
-DATA7901 Capstone Project which investigates the environmental effects of climate change on wheat growth (Datasets cannot be published)
+DATA7901 Capstone Project which investigates the environmental effects of climate change on wheat growth (Datasets cannot be published for privacy reasons)

 # Motivations